Andrými’s Solidarity Statement

 - You are responsible for your own actions.
 Even if our actions are not intentionally hurtful, what we say and do can hurt others or make them feel uncomfortable.

-- Your chosen pronoun (she/he/they/…) should be respected by everyone.
+- Your chosen pronoun (she/he/they/…) and name should be respected by everyone.
 Also, do not assume anyone’s gender, sexual preference, economic status, background, health, etc.

 - Respect people’s needs, opinions, beliefs, experiences and differing points of view.